UTD-FAST-Lab/NDSAStudy/README.md

 This artifact contains the code and data for the paper titled ***An Extensive Empirical Study of Nondeterministic Behavior in Static Analysis Tools***.

-The `code` directory contains the source code of the non-determinism detection toolchain (*NDDetector*) used in RQ2.
+The `code` directory contains the scripts to extract the issues and commits from each tool's GitHub repository and the source code of the non-determinism detection toolchain (*NDDetector*) used in RQ2.

 The `data` directory contains files that support the conclusions made in the two research